Submitting your nomination

-To stand in SU Elections you must have submitted a nomination via the website form the nominations deadline.
-The deadline for edits to your manifesto and other materials is usally later.
+To stand in SU Elections you must have submitted a nomination via the website form before the nominations deadline.
+The deadline for edits to your manifesto and other materials is later than the nominations deadline.

 To stand in a Cambridge SU election you must provide the following.
 These are submitted via the web nominations form: